montara-io/lucia-deployment/README.md

 ### local env setup debugging

-In order to run the Lucia environment in docker compose run the following command
+In order to run the Lucia local environment in docker compose and debug with attach docker, run the following command

 1. clone the repositories with the following command: